dewan-ahmed/dewan-ahmed.github.io/_posts/2023-05-26-identity-crisis-devrel.md

 Once I had a recruiter reach out who was looking for a DevRel superstar  with a certain Twitter follower count as part of the required skills on the job description.
 I was about to write this section and then heard Tim Berglund craft the same message perfectly.
 Listen to what Tim has to say about the [influencer path vs. the traditional DevRel path](https://www.youtube.com/clip/UgkxeIU5q7CxOXZtgU2RB2OLG1cPies3YBhH).

-{% raw %}

-{% youtube 9OmURvI9gwo %}

-{% endraw %}
+<iframe width="560" height="315" src="https://www.youtube.com/embed/9OmURvI9gwo?start=1962" frameborder="0" allowfullscreen></iframe>

 ## You're a developer advocate... what's next?

 Around 2013-14, some of my IBM colleagues retired as a developer advocate.
 This is after they became a developer advocate after working as a senior engineer for 20+ years.
 I wrote before that [developer advocay is not an entry-level role](https://www.dewanahmed.com/why-paying-devrel/#developer-advocacy---not-an-entry-level-role).
-In recent years, some companies are hiring junior folks as a developer advocate (totally not to save on 💰) and then they are not providing them a DevRel career path to grow.
+In present days, some companies are hiring junior folks as a developer advocate (totally not to save on 💰) and then they are not providing them a DevRel career path to grow.

 If you're a solo developer advocate, what does a promotion look like for you?
 If you're manager of a DevRel team, do you have a defined career ladder at your company?
 At what point in your DevRel career do you reach a plateau, where staying in a DevRel role no longer offers further growth opportunities?

 Scanning the internet, I found [four companies](https://www.devrel-ladders.com/) with publicly posted DevRel career path.
-Besides these four companies, I know a few more with defined career ladders for ICs but none for DevRel managers.
+Besides these four companies, I know a few more with defined career ladders for DevRel individual contributor (IC) but none for DevRel managers.
 From DevRel-ladders site:

 > Often one of the hardest challenges in Developer Relations is **clarity**.
 Clarity around goals, metrics, place within the organization, but most importantly clarity about your career path.